EthKan/contract-ui-demo/README.md

 # EthKan Contract UI Demo

-"Demo dapp with buttons that call EthKan contract functions."
+> Demo dapp with buttons that call EthKan contract functions.

+The point of this dapp is to be as simple as possible.
+Almost everything is in `App.js`.
+Even though it was made with `create-react-app` it is actually structured as a simple `jquery` html page.

 ## Install
 Follow instructions at ethkan-contracts first.
 Then come here.